ene-h/Ken3S/src/site/notes/Matchups/Necro.md

 - Fast wakeup, no taunt after corner SA3 if you want a [[General stuff/Terminology#Meaty\|meaty]]
 - Use stand MP > super in neutral
 - You can LP DP from pretty far to catch limbs (risky)
-- LP spin hook is +1, necro players will often press back MP after this and maybe mix it up with crouch LK or snake fang
+- LP spin hook is +1, necro players will make you guess (back MP, crouch LK, snake fang, throw, another LP tornado, ...)
 - You can down parry drill to avoid cross-ups, but that often doesn't allow you to punish
 - When you high parry drill, the most consistent option is to just DP immediately
 - Throw range is a little further than Ken's